-Kayla Jeanson is a Montreal-based dance artist, choreographer, and filmmaker.
-Her short film and video work has screened internationally at festivals including IndieCork Festival (UK), San Diego Underground Film Festival, Backup_festival (Germany), Melbourne Underground Film Festival (Australia), Rendezvous with Madness (Toronto), Screamdance (Brooklyn), and Winnipeg Underground Film Festival.
-Notable work includes Descrambled Eggs (awarded the O’Bheal Poetry Film Award in 2017), Walrus Sausage (created with animators Jocelyne Le Leannec and Rylaan Gimby), the TV series Historicity (produced by Peter Jordan), and her choreography for Madison Thomas’ film Exposed Nerves (now found on CBC’s website).
-Kayla has worked with artists including Danielle Sturk, Peter Quanz, Ming Hon, and Stephanie Ballard, incorporating video into their live performances.
+Through the support of Young Lungs Dance Exchange and a mentorship with Freya Bjorg Olafson, Kayla created an experimental videodance work Labyrinthitis in 2017, which employed a post-production stabilization technique that was ahead of its time.
+Her short film and video work has screened internationally at festivals including IndieCork Festival (UK), San Diego Underground Film Festival, Backup_festival (Germany), Melbourne Underground Film Festival, Rendezvous with Madness (Toronto), Screamdance (Brooklyn), and Winnipeg Underground Film Festival.
+Most notably, her dance/poetry film Descrambled Eggs was awarded the O’Bheal Poetry Film Award in 2017, and her choreography for Madison Thomas’ film Exposed Nerves has been featured by CBC online.

 Kayla studied modern dance at the School of Contemporary Dancers in Winnipeg and holds a B.A.
 (Adv) in Film Studies from the University of Manitoba.
 She is now training in circus arts, both in aerial straps and ground acrobatics, to launch her physical practice further and produce works that push the boundaries of dance.
 She regularly shares her knowledge of screendance through an ongoing series of workshops with Constance Cooke.